Cervical Cancer Screening Request an Appointment

 Schedule a Pap Test at Moncrief Cancer Institute.

-We also offer Pap tests in various counties throughout North Texas.
+We also offer Pap tests in various counties aboard our Mobile Cancer Clinic and at our partner hospitals throughout North Texas.
 Call us at 800-405-7739 to see if there are services available in your area.

-- Cervical cancer screening is for women aged 21-64.
+- Cervical cancer screening is recommended for all women between 21 and 64

 (Source: American Cancer Society)